YichengDWu/MoYe.jl/docs/src/manual/tensor_core.md

 end
 ```

 ## LDMatrix

-The `ldmatrix` instruction at the warp level facilitates the loading of data from shared memory into registers and suffles them to align with a tensor core MMA operation.

-Given a tensor core MMA operation, the shuffling can be "inverted" to obtain a `TiledCopy` count for the shuffling.
+The `ldmatrix` instruction loads data from shared memory into registers and shuffles it to align with a Tensor Core MMA operation.
+Given a Tensor Core MMA operation, this shuffling can be "inverted" to obtain a `TiledCopy` for the operation.
 ```julia
 mma = make_tiled_mma(MMAOP_16x8x8_F32TF32TF32F32_TN())
 smem_copy_A = make_tiled_copy_A(CopyAtom{LDSM_U32x4_N, Float32}(), mma)